arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Arduino Cloud API

-For more advanced IoT projects and classes the *School Plan* offers full access to Arduino IoT Cloud back-end offering to control Things and Devices via Arduino rest APIs in [Javascript](https://www.npmjs.com/package/@arduino/arduino-iot-client), [Python](https://pypi.org/project/arduino-iot-client/), or [Go](https://github.com/arduino/iot-client-go).
+For more customized IoT projects and classes the *School Plan* offers full access to Arduino IoT Cloud back-end offering to control Things and Devices via Arduino rest APIs in [Javascript](https://www.npmjs.com/package/@arduino/arduino-iot-client), [Python](https://pypi.org/project/arduino-iot-client/), or [Go](https://github.com/arduino/iot-client-go).
 With Arduino rest APIs, you will be able to manage up to **10 requests per second**, guaranteeing stable data sharing.

 With APIs, you can interact with any element of the Cloud: data, devices, dashboards, and web properties. and receive data from an external service.